 In a small number of cases, a medical condition is the cause.
 Various uncommon conditions can lead to high levels of chemicals in the body, such as calcium, oxalate, uric acid and cystine.
 If the level of these chemicals is high enough in the urine, they can form into stones.

 Taking certain medicines can make you more prone to making kidney stones.
-Examples include diuretics (water tablets), some chemotherapy medicines for cancer and some medicines used to treat HIV.
+Examples include 'water' tablets (diuretics), some chemotherapy medicines for cancer and some medicines used to treat HIV.
 However, many people safely take these medicines without developing kidney stones.
-If you think that a medicine you are taking is the cause of your kidney stone, then you should not stop taking the medicine but discuss it with your doctor.
+If you think that a medicine you are taking is the cause of your kidney stone, you should not stop taking the medicine but discuss it with your doctor.

 You are also more prone to develop kidney stones if you have: